eliterks/Easy-Compliance/README.md

-# Compliance Hub - Startup Compliance Simplified
+# Easy Compliance - Startup Compliance Simplified

 **Transform your regulatory journey from chaos to clarity with AI-powered compliance management.**

 ## 🚀 Project Overview
 [Video Demonstration](https://youtu.be/rwNivubcKFw?si=7Oh-SKyoY14E_5y9)

-Delhi Flow Guide is a comprehensive startup compliance platform that streamlines the complex process of business registration, licensing, and regulatory compliance in India.
+Easy Compliance is a comprehensive startup compliance platform that streamlines the complex process of business registration, licensing, and regulatory compliance in India.
 Built with modern technologies, it provides an intuitive dashboard for founders to navigate their compliance journey efficiently.

 ### ✨ Key Features